 Our South Carolina personal injury attorneys at Childs Law Firm can help you through the confusion and strain that follow a serious motorcycle accident.
 Respect and compassion are what you will get from our lawyers and staff.
 Since 1968 we have helped injured people like you recover not just the money and benefits they deserve, but also their lives.

 Let us help you, too.
 Just Call Childs Law Firm.
-You can reach us at 864-242-9997 or fill out an online form for a free case review.
+You can reach us at 864-242-9997 or fill out this online contact form for a free case review.

 Motorcycle Accidents in South Carolina